 Now you will be able to attach the plug to the vehicle's motor and the other ends to the 12v battery with the quick connectors.

-There is just one more concern that we must address before the conversion is complete, with all of that taken care of.
+There is just one more concern that I must address before the conversion is complete, with all of that taken care of.